 The only bank with a Canadian presence is HSBC, whose HSBC Rewards points can usually be transferred to KrisFlyer miles at a ratio of 25,000 HSBC Rewards points = 9,000 KrisFlyer miles.
 Under this promotion, the effective transfer ratio would be 25,000 HSBC Rewards points = 10,350 KrisFlyer miles.

-Unfortunately, just as in the case of the 35% transfer bonus from HSBC Rewards to British Airways Avios this month, the timing of the promotion sadly doesn’t coincide with the excellent offer we’re currently seeing on the HSBC World Elite Mastercard.
+Unfortunately, the timing of the promotion sadly doesn’t coincide with the excellent offer we recently saw on the HSBC World Elite Mastercard.

-Even though the card is offering 100,000–130,000 HSBC Rewards points as a welcome bonus, cardholders do not receive the full bonus until six months after opening the card, so the utility of this promotion from an HSBC perspective will be limited to:
+Even though the card offered 100,000–130,000 HSBC Rewards points as a welcome bonus, cardholders do not receive the full bonus until six months after opening the card, so the utility of this promotion from an HSBC perspective will be limited to:

 - Cardholders who signed up recently and who have earned the 20,000 HSBC Rewards points as part of the initial bonus upon first purchase